 - Ralph’s reindeer rose rapidly and ran round the room.

 - Sara’s seven sisters slept soundly in the sand.

 - Tim took tons of tools to make toys for tots.

 - Walter walked wearily while wondering where Wally was.

 - Yarvis yanked you at yoga, and Yvonne yelled.

 In each of these examples, the alliteration occurs in the words that have the same sound.
 As you can see:

-Not every word must be alliterative.
-You can use prepositions, such as of and pronouns such as his and still maintain the alliterative effect.
+- Not every word must be alliterative.
+You can use prepositions, such as 'of' and pronouns such as 'his' and still maintain the alliterative effect.

-Alliteration does not need to be an entire sentence.
+- Alliteration does not need to be an entire sentence.
 Any two-word phrase can be alliterative.

 Even some single words can be alliterative, if they have multiple syllables which begin with the same consonant sound.